markgreene74/jupyterlab-local-dev-with-vagrant/README.md

-# jupyter-dev-environment-poc
+# jupyterlab-local-dev-with-vagrant

-A POC for building local dev environments for Jupyterlab using Vagrant.
+A tool to build local development environments for JupyterLab using Vagrant.

 See https://github.com/jupyterlab/jupyterlab/issues/12717 for more context.